microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

    ![](images/O8.png)

-1. Click on your Subscription.
+1. Click on the Subscription.

    ![](images/O9.png)